jhu-binary-bits/yahtzee_ui/README.md

 ## Running the app

+0) If any dependencies have been added since the last time you ran `npm install`, you might need to run the command again.

 1) Run `npm start` to run the app locally on port 3000.

 2) Navigate to [http://localhost:3000](http://localhost:3000) to use the app.